Portsmouth MP rejects claims only six post-Brexit deals have been signed off

-A PORTSMOUTH MP has denied reports that only six post-Brexit deals have been signed off.
+A PORTSMOUTH MP has denied reports that only six post-Brexit deals will be signed off by the time Britain leaves the EU.

 International development secretary Penny Mordaunt denied the reported figures were true, in response to Liberal Democrat deputy leader Jo Swinson, who demanded assurances any trade deals are properly vetted at Department for International Development (DfID) questions.